 THE SMELL OF HAPPINESS!

-Personal bonus tip!
+*Bonus tip!
 OK, technically this isn’t a wedding makeup tip, however, if you smell good, you’ll feel good and if you feel good you’ll look good!

 Invest in a new perfume, one that you haven’t used before.
 The reason being, instead of using your daily fragrance to which you are familiar with, using a new fragrance will help trigger memories and a connection to your wedding when you encounter the smell in the future.